GummyJum/GummyJum.github.io/pages/about/main.md

 # About
 This is a place for me to store current projects, repair broken dreams and create future noise.

-I am an engineer with the following interests (from the oldest to the newest):
+I have the following interests (from the oldest to the newest):

 - Video Games
 - Physics